-Theresa May will win unanimous support from her EU counterparts for the Brexit deal after an eleventh-hour compromise over Gibraltar.
+UK prime minister Theresa May will win unanimous support from her European Union counterparts for the Brexit deal after an 11th-hour compromise over Gibraltar.

 The compromise brokered during through-the-night talks saw the green light given to Sunday’s emergency European Council, where the likes of German chancellor Angela Merkel will wave through the Brexit deal which has been negotiated over the last 18 months.

 “We have received sufficient guarantees to be able to reach a solution to a conflict that has lasted more than 300 years between the United Kingdom and Spain,” Sanchez told reporters in Madrid.